At Home Resources

 CALLBACKS VIA ZOOM

 Position yourself at home where you get the best internet connection.
-The Casting Director will let you in to the meeting at your allocated callback time.
+The Casting Director will let you into the meeting at your allocated callback time.
 They will make introductions on who is on the call with you, along with who is recording and reading with you.

 After you’re set up, this is your opportunity to ask the Casting Director or creative team any questions you have about the character, script, or show.